mjcull/R4H2O/manuscript/4_tidyverse.md

 ggplot(samples, aes(Sample_Point, Samples)) +
     geom_col()
 ```
+{width: 70%}
 ![Figure 4.4: Turbidity samples in Merton](resources/session4/gormsey_turbidity_merton.png)

 X> Recreate this code in RStudio and reverse engineer it to understand how it works.

 Q> Recreate this chart using the bar geom.

-Q> Use the aggregate and length functions to create a data frame with the number of samples for each analyte (measure) and visualise it with a bar chart.
+Q> Use the aggregate and length functions to create a bar chart with the number of samples for each analyte (measure).

-Laboratory data is a time series, which means that we measure a variable over time.
+Laboratory data are time series, which means that we measure a variable over time.
 The line chart is one of the most common methods to visualise a time series.
 Before we can do this for the Gormsey data, we need to convert the sample date field to a data variable.

 The `read.csv()` function imports the `Date_Sampled` variable as a Factor.
 The `as.Date()` function converts the factor into a proper date, which we can plot.